OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-103.md

 ## Psalm 103:17

 > But the mercy of the Lord is from everlasting to everlasting
-> Upon those who revere Him,
+> Upon those who fear Him,
 > And His righteousness to the children’s children,

 ## Psalm 103:18